-4.2 Accident Reporting
+Accident Reporting

-- All accidents, no matter how minor must be recorded in the school accident book/s.
-It is not necessary for an injury to be sustained by an individual accidents where property or material damage occurs must also be recorded, as investigation of these incidents can help prevent injuries. - In the event of death, a specified major injury or a dangerous occurrence (refer 3. below) the Bursar and Head must be notified immediately. - In the case of minor injuries, property damage or near-miss incidents, it is the responsibility of each employee to complete an accident report if they or one of their staff or pupils were involved in an incident at the school. - Where an accident involves anyone other than Gatehouse School staff, the School Secretary is responsible for completing the accident report.
+- All accidents, no matter how minor must be recorded on CPOMS. - In the event of death, a specified major injury or a dangerous occurrence (refer 3. below) the Bursar and Head must be notified immediately. - In the case of minor injuries, property damage or near-miss incidents, it is the responsibility of each employee to complete an accident report via CPOMS if they or one of their staff or pupils were involved in an incident at the school. - Where an accident involves anyone other than Gatehouse school staff, the school nurse is responsible for completing the accident report within school working hours.
+If an injury or incident occurs during an after school club activity or in the after school club (ASC), then it is the adult responsible for that club to record the accident via CPOMS.

-4.3 Legal Obligations
+Legal Obligations

 Reporting accidents and ill-health at work is a legal requirement.
-We have legal obligations under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 and the subsequent Reporting of Injuries, Diseases and Dangerous Occurrences (Amendment) Regulations 2012 - collectively known as "RIDDOR".
+We have legal obligations under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 and the subsequent Reporting of Injuries, Diseases and Dangerous Occurrences (Amendment) Regulations 2013 - collectively known as "RIDDOR".